 Boosting Public Sector Units

-The opposite of Nationalization is Divestiture, in which the government sells its stake to private parties with the motivation of reducing government’s expenditure or losses or making such PSUs more efficient through privatization
+The opposite of Nationalization is Divestiture, in which the government sells its stake to private parties with the motivation of reducing the government’s expenditure or losses or making such PSUs more efficient through privatization.

 Reducing Administrative Costs